Establish Uniform Definitions

 - Users who are residents of other states.
 The statutes do not address public library service across state borders.
 Libraries may establish their own policies concerning usage by residents of other states.

 Categories of Residence to be used for Data Gathering

 Participants in this data-gathering effort must agree upon the specificity of information needed.
 Consistency of the data-gathering categories will improve the usefulness of the data.

 - At the very least, registered users should be tracked according to the library taxing jurisdiction in which they reside.
 This would include residency categories for patrons who reside in each of the municipalities in the county that support a public library, plus a category for all residents in the outlying county area.

 - Home county borrowers may be further classified according to their town of residence.
 This produces a clearer understanding of geographic use patterns within the county.

-- Borrowers who live outside your system could be identified by home county, home community, the county where they pay their library taxes, or public library system.
+- Registered users who live outside your system can be identified by home county, home community, the county where they pay their library taxes, or public library system.
 Because cross-county borrowing declines rapidly as distance increases, a more detailed classification of cross-system users is necessary only for immediately adjacent counties.